Hack-Pac/TierList/README.md

 **Q: How accurate is voice recognition?**
 A: Very accurate for clear speech in quiet environments.
 The AI system handles partial matches and synonyms well.

+### AI Image Recognition

+**Q: How does image recognition work?**
+A: The app uses Hack Club's AI API to analyze uploaded images and provide single-word content descriptions like "shop", "street", or "person".

+**Q: Can I turn off image recognition?**
+A: Yes!
+Click the 🔍 AI Vision button to toggle image recognition on/off.
+When disabled, no images are analyzed.

+**Q: What types of content can be recognized?**
+A: Common categories include: shop, street, person, food, animal, building, nature, vehicle, document, art, and more.

+**Q: Is image recognition accurate?**
+A: Generally very accurate for common objects and scenes.
+Results may vary with unusual or abstract images.

+**Q: Does image recognition cost extra?**
+A: No, it uses the same free Hack Club AI API.
+However, it does require an internet connection.

 ### Technical Questions